 I like teaching because I’m able to help people who are trying to get into the field and I’m able to lead the transition.
 I understand all of the challenges that they have because I went through those same challenges and it took me at least a couple of years to create that foundation.
 I think that’s where I can help the students by understanding their challenges and guiding them a bit as well.

 Many people have said that data will be the new oil, and I think that is true.
 There is so much data now and companies want to take that information and get value out of it.
-As a result of the pandemic, companies are going remote and turning to an online presence.
+As a result of AI, companies are relying on machine learning and the data it requires to stay competitive in a rapidly changing environment.
 This has only increased data.
 If you’re thinking about it, if you’re passionate about it, and if you have the opportunity, I think data science is a great field to get into now.

 What makes learning data science at a bootcamp like LearningFuze different from a college degree program?